NaimAyat/UCLA_CS118/Reading1.md

 * IP is a *best-effort delivery service*
 * The responsibility of UDP and TCP is to extend IP's delivery service between two end systems to a delivery service between two processes running on the end systems
 * Extending host-to-host delivery to process-to-process delivery is called *transport layer multiplexing* and *demultiplexing*
+* TCP provides reliable data transfer using flow control, sequence numbers, acknowledgments, and timers.
+Also provides congestion control for the general good of the internet